marcusAlmo/marcusAlmo/README.markdown

 - Implemented conflict-safe upserts and deduplication logic to ensure data integrity.
 - Scheduled tasks with `pg_cron` and deployed on Heroku with automated monitoring.

-### 🛡️ Secure Data Warehouse Migration
-- Led a migration of legacy data systems to a **CockroachDB-based data warehouse** with zero downtime.
-- Implemented encryption-at-rest and role-based access controls for compliance with data privacy regulations.
-- Automated ETL processes using Airflow for seamless data integration.

 ---

 ## 🧠 What I Care About